PhotonVision/photonvision-docs/source/docs/programming/photonlib/creating-photon-camera.rst

          :language: cpp
          :lines: 39-40

 .. note:: Unlike other vision software solutions, using the latest result guarantees that all information is from the same timestamp.
-This is achieveable because the PhotonVision backend sends a byte-packed string of data which is then deserialized by PhotonLib to get target data.
+This is achievable because the PhotonVision backend sends a byte-packed string of data which is then deserialized by PhotonLib to get target data.
 For more information, check out the `PhotonLib source code <https://github.com/PhotonVision/photonvision/tree/master/photon-lib>`_.

 Saving Pictures to File
 -----------------------
 A ``PhotonCamera`` can save still images from the input or output video streams to file.
 This is useful for debugging what a camera is seeing while on the field and confirming targets are being identified properly.

-Images are stored within the photonvision configuration directory.
+Images are stored within the PhotonVision configuration directory.
 Running the "Export" operation in the settings tab will download a .zip file which contains the image captures.

 .. tabs::
    .. code-tab:: java